yactouat/yactouat/content/posts/langchain-palm-getting-started-1.md

 ---
 excerpt: I've been hearing about both Vertex and Langchain for months now, it's about time I test drive it! 🚘
 tags: [AI-apis, LLMs, GCP, Vertex-AI, LangChain]
+thumbnail_ai_generated: false
 thumbnail_img: langchain_palm.png
+thumbnail_img_alt: infographic showing the integration of LangChain and PaLM with Vertex AI
 title: getting started with LangChain and PaLM on Vertex AI (part 1)
 ---